SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/01-working-with-openrefine.md

 > > ## Solution
 > >
 > > On the `scientificName 1` column, click the down arrow and then `Edit column` > `Rename this column`.
 Type "genus" into the box
 > > that appears.
-Repeat the process `scientificName 2` column, and type "species" into the box
+Repeat the process for the `scientificName 2` column, and type "species" into the box
 > > that appears.
 A pop-up will appear that says `Another column already named species`.
 This is because there is another column
 > > where we've recorded the species abbreviation.
 You can choose another name like `speciesName` for this column or change the other
 > > `species` column name to `species_abbreviation`.